jaimefoobar/fieldJournal/learning/lines.md

 ## Push / Pull

+* What am I going to do with you?
 * You know, there's part of me that likes you and part of me isn't so sure.
 * You're actually kinda cute.
 * You're kinda adorable.